Britons lose right-to-die case but campaigners see progress

 Both appeals had argued Britain's bar on the men getting help to commit suicide infringed the European Convention on Human Rights.

-The legal battle has grabbed headlines in Britain and fueled a debate over euthanasia and assisted suicide.
+The legal battle has grabbed headlines in Britain and fuelled a debate over euthanasia and assisted suicide.

 Lord Neuberger, president of the court, said it had not been "appropriate" to rule if the ban on assisted suicide breached the convention in these cases, given the way they were presented and the fact that the House of Lords was going to debate the issue in the near future.